Kautokeino Municipality: 1550–1751

 Until 1751, Kautokeino was part of Sweden.

-There is little written source material about Kautokeino from before around 1550.
+In 1695, Kautokeino was part of a [common district,] fellesdistriktet - which consisted of Kautokeino and Ávjovárre.
+The same year, the size of the population of fellesdistriktet was recorded as 36 families (recorded by the census performed by tax authorities, and that has later been estimated to likely indicate around 150–200 persons in fellesdistriktet).

 From 1553, Gustav Vasa's bailiffs began systematic taxation of the Sami in the Kautokeino area.
 There are tax lists from 1553 to 1608, except for the year 1565.
 In addition, there is an overview of the population and accounting list for 1553.
 Peter Lorenz Smith writes in the book Kautokeino og Kautokeino lappene: a historical and ergological regional study from 1938 that the "lapp village" in Kautokeino had 8 people in the tax man count in 1553.
 Today, the term siida is used for what Smith called "lapp village".
 He further estimates the total population of the Kautokeino siida to 48 people based on an assumption of 6 people per household.
 In the Swedish tax accounts from 1553, Kautokeino is called the town of Kwothekyla.
-Smith believes it may be a combination of the words goahti (Sami for a large tent) and kylla (Finnish for hamlet).
+Smith believes it may be a combination of the words goahti (Sami for a large tent) and kylla(sic) (kylä, Finnish for hamlet).
 The siida was located on Goahtedievva, which is near today's Kautokeino church.
 Findings from the Stone Age to our time show that the area has been influenced by human activity for 9,000 years.

 In addition to the siida in Kautokeino, there was also a siida at Lahpojávri within today's Kautokeino municipality.
 In 1553 there were 6 people in the tax census and with Smith's assumption of 6 people per household a population of 36 people.

 The first priest to hold a service in Kautokeino was Johannes Torneaus from Övertorneå.
 This happened in 1641.
 The service was held in a small log cabin that had just been set up.
 It is said to have been Kautokeino's first wooden building.
 Today, the rest of this log cabin is preserved in the Kautokeino museum.

 The first resident priest was Swedish Amund Isaksen Curtelius.
 He wintered in Masi from 1674 to 1675.
 He was succeeded by Johan Tornberg.
 In 1682 he was again succeeded by his brother, Anders Nicolai Tornensis.
 Tornensis had a vicarage built in Kautokeino, and started construction of Kautokeino's old church in 1701.
 The church was consecrated on 11 February 1703, and was named "St. Charles' Church".
 The old Kautokeino church was consecrated as a church for 241 years and 296 days before it was burned down by the German occupation forces on 3 December 1944, and was then Finnmark's oldest Protestant church.

+There is little written source material about Kautokeino from before around 1550.